The Firm poster

 The First Threshold at 39 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The firm reveals they have photos of Mitch's infidelity in the Caymans (a setup).
 Senior partner Avery makes clear: Mitch is now trapped.
 He cannot leave, cannot talk to the FBI.
 Mitch actively chooses to play along while secretly looking for a way out., moving from reaction to action.

 At 76 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Mitch devises his brilliant plan: he'll give the FBI evidence of mail fraud (overbilling clients) instead of breaking attorney-client privilege on mob crimes.
+The analysis reveals that this crucial beat Mitch devises his brilliant plan: he'll give the FBI evidence of mail fraud (overbilling clients) instead of breaking attorney-client privilege on mob crimes.
 This allows him to satisfy the FBI without violating the bar and getting disbarred.
 False victory—it seems like a perfect solution., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 122 minutes initiates the final act resolution at 79% of the runtime.
 Mitch realizes he has all the pieces: Tammy has copied thousands of overbilling files, Ray is free to help, and Abby is with him.
 He synthesizes his legal brilliance with his street-smart survival instincts.
 The plan is a go—they'll steal the files and run., demonstrating the transformation achieved throughout the journey.